paulanavarretec/RecSys-Tarea1/README.md

 > Written with [StackEdit](https://stackedit.io/).
 # RecSys-Tarea1

-Recommender System for a beer selling platform Instructions for replication of experiments.
+Recommender System algorithms for a beer selling platform Instructions for replication of experiments.

 Here you will find all the replication instructions for the experiments detailed in repo.